emilysellers/emily-sellers/README.md

 ## Hi, I'm Emily 👋🏼

-I'm a full-stack software developer with a diverse background in social service nonprofits.
-I'm passionate about solving complex, human-centered problems.
-I’m always looking to continue learning and contributing to impactful change in the world.
+I'm a full-stack software developer based in Portland, Oregon.
+With a diverse background in social service nonprofits, I'm passionate about solving complex, human-centered problems.
+I’m always looking to continue learning, growing and finding ways to contribute to impactful change in the world.

 ## Tech Stack
 - Languages: